askui/askui/docs/docs/general/01-Getting Started/write-your-first-instruction.md

 <Tabs>
   <TabItem value="windows" label="Windows" default>
-  Switch into ADE by running `askui activate` in a Command Prompt first.
+  Switch into ADE by running `askui-shell` in a Command Prompt first.
   ```shell
   AskUI-RunProject
   ```